jadecobra/python_tdd_exercises/source/truth_table/projects/traffic_light.rst

         if not timer_done:
             return current_light

         if current_light == 'YELLOW':
             return 'RED'

         if current_light == 'GREEN':
             return 'YELLOW'

         return 'GREEN'

-* I use the new :ref:`variables<what is a variable?>`
+* I use the new :ref:`variables<what is a variable?>` to remove repetition

   .. code-block:: python
     :linenos:
-    :emphasize-lines: 6-7, 9-14
+    :emphasize-lines: 7-8, 11-12, 15-16

     def show(current_light, timer_done):
         yellow, green = 'YELLOW', 'GREEN'

         if not timer_done:
             return current_light

         # if current_light == 'YELLOW':
         if current_light == yellow:
             return 'RED'

         # if current_light == 'GREEN':
         if current_light == green:
-            # return 'YELLOW'
+            return 'YELLOW'
-            return yellow

         # return 'GREEN'
         return green